 |Professional Development News|

-Here are some summer PD options, some of which are slated for stipends.
+Are you interested in professional learning this summer?
+So far I've taken courses about ESL, tech, and social studies.
+Want to take part? are some summer PD options, some of which are slated for stipends.
 Peruse these catalog links for the course codes then register in MyTalent

 CMS PL Department Offerings

 UNC Charlotte Center City, 320 E. 9th Street, Charlotte, NC 28202